cloudmesh-community/book/chapters/ai/ai.md

-# Artificial Intelligence Service with REST :o:
+# Artificial Intelligence Service with REST :o2:

 ![No](images/no.png) {#sec:ai}